The color of the sky on a cloudless day. Except the sky wasn't blue anymore. At least not today.

 "What do you know about his whereabouts?"
 Apollus questioned, his tone turning suspicious.

-"I heard that Troy had found asylum in Crete, which is where he fled to," she said fidgeting with her beige tunica that masked her wobbly legs.
+"I heard that Troy had found asylum in Crete, which is where he fled to," she said.
+She was thankful her beige tunica masked her wobbly legs.
 Any minute from now and her legs would give out on her!

+He raised an eyebrow.
 "You should not believe everything that you hear.
 How do you know if it true?"
-He said, raising an eyebrow at her.

 "Well that is why I wanted to hear it from you.
 I thought that since you are his brother you would have known the latest news."

+His gaze wandered past her and through the open window overlooking the garden.
 "Let me tell you this.
-Troy may be 'alive' somewhere but here he is dead!"
-He died the day he ran away.
+That boy may be 'alive' somewhere but here he is dead!"

 "When he made the choice that day to leave and not take responsibility for his insolent actions, he made his choice to be wiped clean from the records.
 It is almost as if he does not exist anymore."

+He turned to face her.
 "I know you like him; my brother."
-Her heart raced inside her chest as she felt the enormity of a secret being uncovered, leaving her bare and naked.
+Her heart thumped violently against the walls of her chest as she felt the enormity of a secret being uncovered, leaving her bare and naked.
 "It is funny that you still have feelings for him.
 You are not the only one caught in his spell," he continued in a low tone.
 "What is even funnier is that you never had eyes for me.
 Not that I would ever be caught in an affair with you… at least not in public," he snickered.
-He watched as she slowly raised her hands to wipe away her salty tears, before shuffling her feet across the marble floor.
+She raised her hands to wipe away the salty tears that stung her eyes, before shuffling her feet across the marble floor.

-"Um…what are you doing my lord?" she asked shakily.
+"Um…what are you doing my lord?" she stammered.

 "Please do not hurt me," she pled.

+His tone took a sharp edge.
 "I can do whatever I want with you!
-There is no need to question the prince or should I say future king," he whispered bitterly in her face.
+There is no need to question the prince or should I say future king," he whispered.
 Cornelia bit her lip in dismay.
 After all she was just a slave who did not even possess her own soul.
 She already knew that Apollus was watchful but she underestimated how much he had gathered between her and Troy.
-As much as she wanted him to notice her so badly as more than just a 'good slave,' she realized that it would never work between them.
+As much as she wanted him to notice her as more than just a 'good slave girl,' she realized that it would never work between them.
 But that did not mean she stopped caring about Troy.
-And now she realized he knew too much and there was no telling what Apollus could do with such information.
+And now she realized his older brother knew too much and there was no telling what Apollus could do with such information.
+With tears clouding her vision, she could faintly make out the shiny doorjamb.
+If only she would have took Troy's offer to come with him she would not even be in this predicament!
+If she did not escape now there was no telling what Apollus would do to her.

 "So I am assuming that you would do anything under Troy's persuasion.
 By the way, who told you those rumors?"
 I have to go she thought.
-As she reached the doorway leading out of his bedroom, she could feel his cold hand grab her left shoulder and whirl her around…
+As she reached for the door, she could feel his cold hand grab her left shoulder and whirl her around.